kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 # Proposal

-Kube-scheduler builtin plugin will be added to the main tree.
-This plugin implements a simplified version of TopologyManager it’s different from original topology manager algorithm.
+Kube-scheduler built-in plugin will be added to the main tree.
+This plugin implements a simplified version of Topology Manager it’s different from original topology manager algorithm.
 Plugin checks the ability to run pod only in case of single-numa-node policy on the node, since it is the most strict policy, it implies that the launch on the node with other existing policies will be successful if the condition for single-numa-node policy passed for the worker node.